samiksome92/Scripts/README.md

 ## `dup.py`
 Check for and remove duplicate files.

-Checks for duplicate files in given directories using hashing, followed by byte-by-byte comparison.
+Checks for duplicate files in given directories using size comparison, hashing, and byte-by-byte comparison.
 By default it removes all duplicates it finds and outputs a list of deleted files.
 It can also be used to simply output the list of duplicates without deleting them.

 ### Requirements
 - `tqdm`